Browsing Category:

 All-day snacks: chips & dip, olives, cookies, drinks

-Oh, and remember that high-altitude air pressure not only has an effect on humans but also on baking.
+Oh, and remember that high-altitude air pressure not only affects humans but also affects baking.
 You’re going to need to adjust the temperature, time, and ingredients for any baking you’re going to do.
 Check out King Author Flour for cooking guides.
 You’re going to need cases and cases of water.
 Bring plenty of Sharpies so people don’t take a sip and forget which bottle is theirs.
 Colorful ponytail holders around the bottle work in identifying the bottle as well.

 Lodging